KnowledgeBoat Logo

 Labeled diagram of a neuron is shown below:

-Draw a neat and labeled diagram of a neuron.
-Nervous System, Concise Biology Solutions ICSE Class 8.
+With the help of a suitable diagram, describe the structure and function of a neuron.
+Endocrine System and Adolescence, Concise Biology Solutions ICSE Class 8.

 (a) Axon and Cyton